tytydraco/yessleep/out/We_were_raised_by_a_cult_that_worshipped_flowers.md

 Their bodies trembled with apprehension as we surfed quietly through the darkness.
 They held on to me while I led them through the oppressive black.
 They were so scared and I was the brave fool leading them.

-“It’s so dark I can’t even see my feet.”
-Jimmy murmured
+“It’s so dark I can’t even see my feet,” Jimmy murmured.

-“We’re almost at the bottom of the stairs, relax” I said trying to hush them.
+“We’re almost at the bottom of the stairs.
+Relax,” I said trying to hush them.

 We finally reached the threshold of the stairs where the moonlight swarmed and caused the darkness to be abated.
 I approached the door just like before, reverent in my pace but this time I took a moment to focus on my reflection.
 Under the moonlight my skin looked pale.
 My breathing was labored not out of exhaustion but out of anticipation.
 We were so close just one more step.